 Let me just tell you something and it is not to discourage you.
 It is not easy at all and it takes a lot of energy and effort to get rid of pests on indoor houseplants.
 Do not lose hope and continue the good fight.
 You will succeed eventually.

-Cause: Yellowing leaves are most likely a cause of overwatering.
+Cause: Yellow leaves on Monstera siltepecana are most likely a cause of overwatering.
 Roots cannot be sufficiently aerated caused by waterlogging.
 Low oxygenation will lead to decay and rot.

 If older leaves are yellowing it can also be a natural occurrence as older leaves will eventually yellow and fall off.